romzorus/my-custom-jetporch/README.md

-# Ansible in Rust : jetp
+# Automation tool written in Rust : jetp

 This project is a fork of the [jetporch](https://github.com/jetporch/jetporch) project.